amfarook24/student-demo-registration/README.md

 # Student Demo Registration System

-## Overview

-This project is a Node.js/Express/MySQL web application created for the Student Demo Registration assignment.

-The application allows students to register for project demonstration time slots.
-Students must provide:
+My project is a student demo registration website built using Node.js, Express, and MySQL.
+It allows students to sign up for a project demonstration time slot and stores their information in a MySQL database.

+Each student will enter their:

 * Student ID
 * First Name